 A collection of design research outcomes, practices, and methods executed at an enterprise scale

 At IBM, we know we're not our users.
 In order to create human-centered offerings, we identify user needs, pain points, and opportunities to create actionable insights for design, offering management, and engineering.

 The Process: From Insights to Action

 Good design comes from good research.
-A user-centric experience starts from understanding our users.
+A user-centric experience starts from understanding our users and prioritizing their needs and in effect, their experience above all else.
 Design research can help focus business and products requirements into actionable design deliverables.